AndCake/zino/README.md

 	DOM node

 This event is fired whenever a DOM node is removed from the DOM that contains (or is) a component.
 The DOM node provided is always a component.
 All contained sub components will have their `unmount` callback executed and complex data associated with this component will be cleaned up.

+### --zino-rerender-tag

+Parameter:

+	DOM node

+This event is fired whenever a tag needs to be re-rendered.
+The DOM node provided is the tag that requires re-rendering.